icezyclon/docker-onlyoffice-nextcloud/README.md

 Document Server (distributed as ONLYOFFICE Docs starting from v.6.0) and Nextcloud Docker installation will install the preconfigured version of [ONLYOFFICE Document Server][2] connected to Nextcloud to your server running them in Docker containers.

+## Notes

+* The set_configuration.sh does not seem to work always.
+Might have to manually set Settings > ONLYOFFICE > "ONLYOFFICE Docs address" to "/ds-vpath/"
+* By default use SQLite (other options need additional containers), the data is persisted in `/var/lib/docker/volumes/<FOLDERNAME>_app_data/_data/data`
+* Pot. use set_configuration option from PR: `docker exec -u www-data app-server php occ config:system:set overwriteprotocol --value=https`

 ## Requirements